 College: The Johns Hopkins University, B.A., with Honors, 1975

-Member: The Florida Bar; Southeast Admiralty Law Institute; Maritime Law Association of the United States (Proctor Status); Transportation Lawyers Association and the Coral Gables Bar Association.
+Member: The Florida Bar; Southeast Admiralty Law Institute; Maritime Law Association of the United States (Proctor Status); Transportation Lawyers Association; the South Miami Kendall Bar Association; the Broward County Bar Association.

 Biography: Adjunct Professor, Insurance Law, St. Thomas University School of Law, 1997-1999.
 Adjunct Professor, Insurance Law & Policy, Transportation Law, University of Miami School of Law, 2007-2010.
 Adjunct Professor, Insurance Law, Florida International University College of Law, 2008.
 Adjunct Professor of Law at Florida Coastal School of Law from 2014 to the present in the Transportation and Logistics LLM program.
 Florida.
 Author Shippers Case Notes, Florida Shipper Magazine.
 Author of Transportation Terms and Conditions published by Claitor’s Publishing, Commentator on Transportation Law for LexisNexis, Contributing Author, Goods In Transit, Chapter 47 of the New Appleman Practice Law Guide, and Chapter 5 of the Benedict on Admiralty Desk Reference Book.